 Poodle puppy beds are special small sized beds that are designed for poodle dogs to sleep and rest in.
 They are made especially for the poodle’s comfort and to enjoy their time in relaxation, away from the hustle and bustle of the rest of the home.
 At the end of a hectic day, your canine companion needs a good bed to curl up in.
 As its owner, you would want to provide it with a bed that helps it enjoy utmost comfort while relaxing.
-Find out how much poodle beds tend to cost.
+Find out how much poodle beds tend to cost in the post below:

 Source of purchase

-The cost primarily depends on where you intend to buy it from.
+The cost primarily depends on where you intend to buy it from and if you are looking for one that cannot be destroyed easily (learn more about those types here).
 When you buy from online stores such as Walmart, you will have to pay slightly upwards of $30.
 If you order a custom bed and one that is more expensive in variety, be prepared to shell out $250.
 Consider whether you can do with a standard bed or would you like a customized bed with various elements of personalization that you consider indispensable for your canine companion.

 The price also varies according to the brand that you buy from.
 For example, you can get affordable varieties less than $100 from brands like Scruffs Wilton, Kenny and Navy Corner.
 Brands like BoneNotte, Navy Union etc cost upwards of $100 as far as poodle beds are concerned.
 There is obviously a variation in quality standards.
 It is important to consider your budget, requirements and quality requirements before you purchase a poodle bed.